 Tip: When cooking with a water bath, add the water to the pan before you add the batter to your bowls, this makes it so much less stressful.
 Put your baking dish on a baking sheet so you can easily transport it to and from the oven with minimal sloshing.

-This pudding is super tart and tangy, and can hold its own with just a shower of powdered sugar, but I couldn’t resist adding some blueberries to mine.
-Raspberries would be nice, too.
+This pudding is super tart and tangy, and can hold its own with just a shower of powdered sugar, or a dollop of whipped cream.
+But in season berries are a no-brainer.
+Blueberries give that wonderful color contrast, but raspberries or strawberries would work too.

 - Buttermilk Lemon Bread